-Twitter accounts connected to Publish should not require frequent reconnection, since the access tokens they issue do not have specific lifespans or expiry dates.
-That said, we do see Twitter accounts becoming disconnected from time to time, usually due to accounts being suspended due to duplicate content being published, or other spam-like behaviour.
+Twitter accounts connected to Buffer should not require frequent refreshing, since the access tokens they issue do not have specific lifespans or expiry dates.
+That said, we do see the access token for Twitter channels expiring from time to time, usually due to the Twitter channel being suspended due to duplicate content being published, or other spam-like behavior.
 Learn more about the limitations with sharing duplicate content on Twitter here.

 Twitter's policy wording:

 Access tokens are not explicitly expired.
 An access token will be invalidated if a user explicitly revokes an application in the their Twitter account settings, or if Twitter suspends an application.
 If an application is suspended, there will be a note on the apps.twitter.com page stating that it has been suspended.